 |Principal Investigator:||Sorich Blackwell, Lisa||Awardee:||Mindset Works, LLC|

-|Program:||Social and Behavioral Context for Academic Learning [Program Details]|
+|Program:||Social, Emotional, and Behavioral Context for Teaching and Learning [Program Details]|

 |Award Period:||4 years (7/1/2015-6/30/2019)||Award Amount:||$3,499,850|

-|Goal:||Efficacy and Replication||Award Number:||R305A150142|
+|Type:||Efficacy and Replication||Award Number:||R305A150142|

-Co-Principal Investigator: Sylvia Rodriguez
+Co-Principal Investigator: Rodriguez, Sylvia

-Project Activities: Over three academic school years, researchers will randomly assign sixth and seventh grade science teachers to implement the Brainology™ program along with the regular science curriculum or to continue with the regular science curriculum alone.
-Impacts of the program on student mindsets and achievement (grades and test scores) will be assessed in the early spring of the implementation year and in the fall of the following school year.
+Project Activities: Over four school years, researchers randomly assigned sixth and seventh grade core academic subject teachers to implement the Brainology program along with the regular curriculum or to continue with the regular curriculum alone.
+The researchers assessed the impacts of the program on student mindsets and achievement (grades and test scores) in the spring of the implementation year and in the fall of the following school year.

-Intervention: The Brainology™ Growth Mindset Induction Curriculum for Students is designed to be implemented in classrooms.
-The online program is made up of four 35-minute units: Attention and Concentration; Managing Stress and Pressure; Mastering New Learning; and Building Long-Term Knowledge and Skills.
-The program uses interactive animations, resources, and exercises to address common challenges in school (e.g., feeling anxious about an upcoming test) to help students learn how the brain works and how it can grow stronger with effort.
+Intervention: The Brainology® Growth Mindset Induction Curriculum for Students is designed to be implemented in classrooms.
+Brainology includes 20 animated interactive lessons and classroom activities for students on how the brain works and how it can become smarter and stronger through practice and learning.
+The program is made up of four 35-minute units: Attention and Concentration; Managing Stress and Pressure; Mastering New Learning; and Building Long-Term Knowledge and Skills.
+The program teaches students specific neuroscience-based strategies to enhance attention, engagement, learning, and memory, and to manage negative emotions.
+Program materials address common challenges in school (such as feeling anxious about an upcoming test) to help students learn how the brain works and how it can grow stronger with effort.
 The program also describes specific strategies that can be used to develop intellectual capacity based on the way the brain learns.
 Classroom activities such as discussions, reflective writing, and formative self-assessments provide students with opportunities to practice what they have learned.
-Teachers are supported in their implementation of Brainology™ through training videos that review the concepts and strategies taught in Brainology™, a curriculum guide, and a dashboard with real-time data on student progress (both individual and classroom-aggregate) in terms of units completed, written reflections, and self-assessments.
+Brainology includes support materials for teachers to help them integrate the program and growth mindset concepts more generally into daily activities at school.
+In this study, teachers were supported in their implementation of Brainology through in-person professional development, a curriculum guide, and ongoing support and feedback.

-Research Design and Methods: In each of three years, researchers will randomly assign 20 sixth or seventh grade science teachers across 5 schools (60 teachers across 15 schools over three years) by school to implement the Brainology™ curriculum in addition to their typical instruction in their sixth or seventh grade science class (treatment) or to follow the standard science curriculum in place at their school (control).
-Teachers randomly assigned to implement Brainology™ will do so in the fall semester of the school year for a period of approximately 10 weeks.
-In both conditions, teachers and students will complete a baseline survey of their mindset-related beliefs, goals, and attitudes, and teachers will rate students' mastery-oriented behavior.
-Implementation of Brainology™ is monitored through teacher logs and surveys and student reflections, inventories, and program ratings.
-Early in the spring semester of the first school year, and in the fall of the following school year, student outcome measures are collected in both conditions.
+Research Design and Methods: In each of four years, the research team randomly assigned sixth or seventh grade core subject teachers (52 teachers at 11 schools) to implement the Brainology curriculum in addition to their typical instruction in their sixth or seventh grade core academic subject class (treatment) or to follow the standard curriculum in place at their school (control).
+Brainology teachers implemented the program in the fall or winter semester of the school year for about 10 weeks.
+In both conditions, teachers and students completed a baseline survey of their mindset-related beliefs, goals, and attitudes, and teachers rated students' mastery-oriented behavior.
+The research team monitored implementation of Brainology through teacher logs and surveys.
+During the spring semester of the implementation year, and in the fall of the following school year, the researchers collected student outcome measures in both conditions.

-Data Analytic Strategy: Researchers will use two-level multilevel models to account for student nesting within teachers to assess the impact of Brainology™ on each set of student outcomes (achievement, beliefs, and behavior).
-The team will use multilevel mediation models to determine whether student beliefs and behavior mediate the impact of Brainology™ on student achievement.
-Finally, the research team will explore whether ethnicity and gender serve as moderators of impact, with the expectation that certain ethnic groups (e.g., African Americans) and girls may benefit more from the Brainology™ program than other students because of their potential to experience stereotype threat.
+Data Analytic Strategy: Researchers used four-level multilevel models to account for student nesting within schools, teachers, and class subjects to assess the impact of Brainology on grades, and three-level models nesting students within schools and teachers for behavior and belief outcomes.
+The team used multilevel mediation models to determine whether student beliefs and behavior determined the impact of Brainology on student achievement.
+Finally, the research team explored whether student baseline achievement, teacher baseline growth mindset, and student ethnicity and gender moderated the impact, with the expectation that struggling students and certain ethnic groups (for example African Americans) and girls may benefit more from the Brainology program than other students because of their potential to experience stereotype threat.